 A mutual fund is a financial instrument that pools money from multiple investors to invest in stocks, bonds, and other financial instruments.
 These funds are managed by professional fund managers that allocate the funds to maximise the returns.
 Mutual funds are influenced by market fluctuations and involve risk.
 They can also earn handsome returns to the investors.

 4.4 What is a P2P Investment?

 P2P or peer-to-peer investment is a loan given by an individual to another individual.
 These are direct lending-based investment opportunities that can be accessed through online P2P platforms like LenDenClub.
-Along with higher returns compared to fixed deposit, a P2P investment provides many benefits to the investors, e.g. P2P investment is not subject to market volatility as mutual fund investment is.
+Along with high returns, P2P investment provides many benefits to the investors, no market risk.

 4.5 Recurring Deposit VS Fixed Deposit

 While both FD and RD investments provide a fixed interest on your invested capital, there are some points of difference between them.

 ||The investor has to invest a lump sum amount and make a one-time payment

 ||The investor can divide their investments throughout the RD term, and invest a particular sum at regular intervals and earn interests